 Santa Fe Indigenous Center Staff

-Caren Gala, Nambé Pueblo – Director of the Santa Fe Indigenous Center since January of 2017.
+Caren Gala, Laguna/Taos/Nambé Pueblo – Director of the Santa Fe Indigenous Center since January 2017.
 She was the former Programs Director for SWAIA Santa Fe Indian Market where she worked for 19+ years.
-“I enjoy working for Native nonprofits because I share a passion in creating opportunity for our people.
-There are Native people living in Santa Fe, struggling to make ends meet and to put food on the table to feed their children.
+“I enjoy working for Native nonprofits because I share a passion in creating opportunity and change for our people.
+There are Native people living in Santa Fe, struggling to make ends meet and to put food on the table.
 Too often there are no statistics for Native people living in cities to receive services and we need to change that.
-The Santa Fe Indian Center is a valuable resource that is diligently working to make a difference in the lives of those requiring special services.”
-Caren lives in Nambe Pueblo and creates traditional Pueblo clothing in her spare time.
-She enjoys gardening and canning fruits & vegetables and spoiling her two grand babies.
+SFIC is a valuable resource that is diligently working to make a difference in the lives of those requiring special services.”

 Santa Fe Indigenous Center Board of Directors